-Every start-up, multi-national brand, charity, or influencer seems to have a podcast nowadays.
+Every start-up, multi-national brand, charity, or social media influencer seems to have a podcast nowadays.
 And why not?
 They’re easy to create and are a free way of sharing wisdom, spreading a message, or establishing a human voice behind a brand.

 But not all podcasts are created equal.
 Attention is a valuable commodity which demands more than drab industry insights and sponsored plugs.
-The best outdoors podcasts spin tales of endurance, natural wonders or inspiring adventures we can emulate on our next trip.
+The best outdoors podcasts spin tales of endurance, natural wonders, or inspiring adventures we can emulate on our next trip.

 “Attention is a valuable commodity which demands more than drab industry insights”

 And the beauty of podcasts?
 Well, no matter what you’re doing, you can just plug in and go.
 All of these podcasts can be enjoyed either from the comfort of your bed, deep within a long-distance hike, or on your daily commute (when you’re longing to escape into nature).
 We’ve found 10 of the best ones for you, so grab those headphones and get set to be taken on some epic adventures…

 This will be on any top 10 outdoor podcast list for anyone who’s a fan of climbing, even if you’re scared of heights, it’s an awesome resource for adventure travel inspiration.
 The Dirtbag Diaries format keeps it fresh even after 12 years (that’s before podcasts were even cool).

 Outdoor writer Fitz Cahall and his team presents stories about the dreamers, athletes and wanderers submitted to them by fans so each episode feels uniquely personal.
 It’s so good that it’s had backing from the likes of Patagonia and Duct Tape Then Beer.
 An easy recommendation on our list of best adventure podcasts.

 Favourite episode: Adventurer Katie Crafts’ life restart that takes her on an Antarctic cruise ship adventure after she decides to “Start Saying Yes” more.